-Thank you to residents, businesses, landowners and other stakeholders who responded to the Regulation 14 version of the Neighbourhood Plan and to those who responded to the more recent consultation on the Strategic Environment Assessment Environmental Report.
-The Parish Council is submitting this Neighbourhood Plan to HDC as part of the process for adopting the Neighbourhood Plan.
-In due course, HDC will be publishing the Neighbourhood Plan for consultation.
-I would encourage you to respond to the consultation on the Neighbourhood Plan to ensure that the views of our local community continue to be taken on board as we prepare this important document, setting out the future aspirations for Great Staughton.
+Thank you to residents, businesses, landowners and other stakeholders who responded to the Regulation 14 and Regulation 16 versions of the Neighbourhood Plan and to those who responded to consultation on the Strategic Environment Assessment Environmental Report.
+The Parish Council submitted the Neighbourhood Plan to HDC and an examination was held into the Neighbourhood Plan in early 2025.
+The recommendations from the Examiner are included in this version of the Neighbourhood Plan.
+HDC will hold a Referendum on this updated version of the Neighbourhood Plan.
+I would encourage you to respond positively to the Referendum on the Neighbourhood Plan to ensure that the views of our local community setting out the future aspirations for Great Staughton become part of the Development Plan.